In this post, we discuss the 911 dispatcher job description. You will learn what makes up the tasks, duties, and responsibilities of 911 dispatchers.

 The dispatcher must be familiar with the internal structure of the organization.

-He/she will communicate with the caller using appropriate communication methods such as telephone, radio, text messaging, email, etc.
+Furthermore, they communicate with the caller using appropriate communication methods such as telephone, radio, text messaging, email, etc.

-He/she may need to take action on behalf of the caller.
+They may need to take action on behalf of the caller.

 For example, they may need to contact other departments or individuals to get more information about the situation.